 Finn Allen set for two-year Perth Scorchers deal

-The New Zealand opener turned out a central contract last week and will appear in the BBL
+The New Zealand opener turned down a central contract last week, and will appear in the BBL

 New Zealand opener Finn Allen will join Perth Scorchers on a two-year deal after turning down a national central contract.

-Scorchers were one of only three BBL clubs - alongside Adelaide Strikers and Sydney Sixers - who had yet to announce a pre-draft signing under the new mechanism that allows multi-year deals.
-West Indies left-arm spinner Akeal Hosain has been linked to Sixers.
+Scorchers were one of only three BBL clubs - alongside Adelaide Strikers and Sydney Sixers - who had yet to announce a pre-draft signing under the new mechanism that allows multi-year deals, even as West Indies left-arm spinner Akeal Hosein has been linked to Sixers.

-Allen had originally been included in the NZC contract list announced last month and it's understood the Scorchers interest only came recently.
-It means he won't be available for the white-ball series against Sri Lanka which start in late December.
+Allen had originally been included in the NZC contract list announced last month, and it's understood the Scorchers interest only came recently.
+It means he won't be available for the white-ball series against Sri Lanka which starts in late December.

-Signing Allen ahead of the draft means it is uncertain whether Scorchers will bring Laurie Evans back after he was outstanding last season with 292 runs at 58.40 and a strike-rate of 189.61 before leaving for the ILT20.
-It's understood Scorchers did explore the possibility of Evans being the pre-draft signing but availability was an issue with him having an ongoing deal in the UAE with Abu Dhabi Knight Riders.
+Signing Allen ahead of the draft means it is uncertain if Scorchers will bring Laurie Evans back after he was outstanding last season, with 292 runs at 58.40 and a strike rate of 189.61, before leaving for the ILT20.
+It's understood Scorchers did explore the possibility of Evans being the pre-draft signing, but availability was an issue with him having an ongoing deal in the UAE with Abu Dhabi Knight Riders.

 Scorchers could still take Evans in the draft - and would have retention rights for him - but he is expected to be limited to around seven matches.
-The ILT20 has moved forward next year due to the Champions Trophy taking place in February.
-It means a much greater overlap with the BBL while the SA20 is also taking place at the same time.
+The ILT20 has advanced next year due to the Champions Trophy taking place in February.
+It means a much greater overlap with the BBL, while the SA20 is also taking place at the same time.

 Andrew McGlashan is a deputy editor at ESPNcricinfo